bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 ## ATC Training
 ### S1 Training
+Observers within the Arabian vACC who hold an S1 rating are eligible to request the commencement of their S1 training.

+##### Eligibility
+Before an observer is eligible to progress towards their S1 rating, they must meet the following requirements:

+- Be **an Arabian vACC Resident**.
+- Have accumulated a **minimum of 25 hours** observing in the Arabian vACC.

+Observers who meet all of the above requirements must submit a support ticket to the Arabian vACC ATC Training Department to express their interest in progressing to the S1 rating.
+They will then be added to the waiting list.

+Once the controller has completed the prerequisites outlined in the Training Plan section—such as the relevant course module and theoretical examination—they will be offered a place in the S1 training plan at a designated aerodrome.

+##### Syllabus & Training Program
+The syllabus and training content for the S1 rating, as delivered by mentors and instructors, is available through the Arabian vACC Library.

 ### S2 Training
 Controllers within the Arabian vACC who hold an S1 rating are eligible to request the commencement of their S2 training.